rockysaikia730/GeneGuard/README.md

 # 🧬 Gene-Guard: Real-Time Genomic Data Leak Prevention

 **Gene Guard** is a Python tool designed to parse and flag data files containing genomic data using machine learning (NLP, CNN) and rule-based algorithms.
-Beyond simple detection, it is capable of identifying and extracting genetic sequences embedded within mixed text
+Beyond simple detection, it is capable of identifying and extracting genetic sequences embedded within mixed or obfuscated text.

 ## Installation